pat-alt/ECCCo.jl/dev/rebuttal/aaai/draft.md

 ## Weaknesses:

 1. Experiment results: need more comprehensive linguistic explanation of results

+Following the suggestion by the reviewer, we plan to add a the following linguistic explanation in a prominent place of Section 6:

+"Overall, our findings demonstrate that \textit{ECCCo} produces plausible counterfactuals if and only if the black-box model itself has learned plausible explanations for the data.
+Thus, \textit{ECCCo} avoids the risk of generating plausible but potentially misleading explanations for models that are highly susceptible to implausible explanations.
+We therefore believe that \textit{ECCCo} can help researchers and practitioners to generate explanations they can trust and discern unreliable from trustworthy models."

+Elements of this explanation are already scattered across the paper, but we agree that it would be useful to highlight this notion also in Section 6.

 2. Core innovation: need more visualizations in 2D/3D space

 3. Structural clarity: add a flow chart

+Figure 2 shows our synthetic linearly separable data in the feature space, so the highlighted path corresponds to the actual counterfactual path of the sample.
+We will clarify this in the paper.

+Adding a systematic flowchart is a great idea.
+Due to limited scope, may we suggest adding the following flowchart to the appendix?
+Alternatively, we may swap out Figure 2 for the flowchart.

 # Reviewer 2